manelpuig/rUBot_mecanum_ws/Documentation/01_rubot_model_control.md

 # **rUBot mecanum model & control**

 The objectives of this chapter are:
-- Create a model of our rUBot
+- Create a robot model of our rUBot
-- use rviz package to view the different topics and nodes
-- create a model of the virtual environment
+- Create a world model of the virtual environment
-- use gazebo package to simulate the robot kinematics and dynamics
-- locate the robot in our created environment
-- create our firsts programs to control the robot movement with obstacle avoidance
+- Create Nodes to control the robot movement, obstacle avoidance, wall follower and line follower.

 The final model represents the real rUBot we will use in the laboratory

 The rUBot mecanum robot we will work is represented in the picture:
 ![](./Images/01_SW_Model_Control/1_osoyoo.png)

-His main characteristics are:
-- Arduino based control for sensors & actuators
-  - Servomotor actuators for the 4 mecanum wheels

-- High-level onboard control with Ubuntu20 and ROS Noetic
-  - RPlidar distance sensor
-  - Raspicam 2D camera sensor

 **Bibliography:**
 - https://bitbucket.org/theconstructcore/workspace/projects/PS